aihua/mattermost-developer-documentation/site/content/internal/infrastructure/kubernetes/kubernetes.md

 ```

-But you can install using [Helm](https://www.helm.sh/) which make it more easy to install.
-Please follow [this](https://github.com/helm/helm) to install Helm in your local environment and in the K8s cluster.
+You can also use [Helm](https://www.helm.sh/), which makes it easier to install.
+Please follow [this guide](https://github.com/helm/helm) to install Helm in your local environment and in the K8s cluster.

-The NGINX Helm chart you can check [here](https://github.com/helm/charts/tree/master/stable/nginx-ingress)
+You can check the NGINX Helm chart [here](https://github.com/helm/charts/tree/master/stable/nginx-ingress)

 ```Bash
 $ kubectl create ns ingress
 $ helm install --namespace ingress --name nginx-ingress stable/nginx-ingress
 ```

-For the Cert manager we installed using the helm chart [cert manager](https://github.com/helm/charts/tree/master/stable/cert-manager), please follow the instructions [here](https://cert-manager.readthedocs.io/en/latest/getting-started/) for more information
+We installed the Cert manager using the helm chart [cert manager](https://github.com/helm/charts/tree/master/stable/cert-manager).
+Please follow the instructions [here](https://cert-manager.readthedocs.io/en/latest/getting-started/) for more information.

-## Setup Database
+## Set Up Database

-You can configure a database in Kubernetes by yourself or use the one included in the Mattermost Helm chart or even use AWS RDS (or others).
+You can configure a database in Kubernetes by yourself, or you can use the one included in the Mattermost Helm chart or AWS RDS (or others).

-For the migration of `community.mattermost.com` to Kubernetes we decide for now to use the existing database we have in AWS RDS.
+For the migration of `community.mattermost.com` to Kubernetes, we decided to use the existing database we have in AWS RDS.

-So the configuration changes here, was basically the security groups to allow the Kubernetes cluster talk to the database.
+The configuration changes done here were basically the security groups to allow the Kubernetes cluster to talk to the database.

-## Setup Mattermost
+## Set Up Mattermost

-To setup the Mattermost enterprise edition you will need to setup a Stateful Set in order to have multiple volume claims for your pods when you scale.
+To set up the Mattermost enterprise edition you will need to set up a Stateful Set in order to have multiple volume claims for your pods when you scale.

-Our Stateful Set manifest, this is only valid if you use the Enterprise Edition which supports HA.
-If you use the Team Edition you can install with Helm (the official Mattermost Helm chart you can found [here](https://github.com/helm/charts/tree/master/stable/mattermost-team-edition))
+For our Stateful Set manifest, this is only valid if you use the Enterprise Edition which supports High Availability.
+If you use the Team Edition, you can install it with Helm (the official Mattermost Helm chart can be found [here](https://github.com/helm/charts/tree/master/stable/mattermost-team-edition))

 ```YAML
 apiVersion: apps/v1beta1